-Penetration testers discover and report on information technology (IT) security weaknesses such as those in computer systems and databases.
+Penetration testers investigate security weaknesses in online systems and databases.

 Penetration testers usually earn

 Pay for penetration testers depends on skills, experience and where you work, with pay in Auckland being higher.

 Penetration testers can earn $100,000 to $200,000 a year.

 Sources: Recruit I.T., 'Auckland Technology & Digital Salary Update, June 2023’; and Recruit I.T., ‘Wellington Technology & Digital Salary Update, June 2023’.

 - Recruit I.T. website - Auckland Technology & Digital Salary Update, June 2023 - (PDF - 924KB)